cleung0305/SpaceShooter/README.md

-# SpaceShooter
+# Space-Shooter
-A 2D top-down space shooter game created in unity.
+A 2d space shooter made in Unity